News Flash

 Please login to view this content or become a member by joining now.

-According to the statistical office of the European Union, Eurostat, gross domestic product (GDP) rose by 0 … Please login to view this content or become a member by joining now …
+From April 6th 2014, the UK’s Percentage Threshold Scheme will be abolished … Please login to view this content or become a member by joining now …

 Please login to view this content or become a member by joining now.

-The world’s biggest economies (G20) have agreed on stricter controls on cross-border corporation tax … Please login to view this content or become a member by joining now …
+In Slovenia, the Law on Parental Protection and Family benefit has now been approved by the National Assembly … Please login to view this content or become a member by joining now …

 Please login to view this content or become a member by joining now.